dsccommunity/ExchangeDsc/README.md

 * **DomainController**: The DomainController parameter specifies the fully qualified domain name (FQDN) of the domain controller that writes this configuration change to Active Directory.
 * **DatabaseCopyActivationDisabledAndMoveNow**: The DatabaseCopyActivationDisabledAndMoveNow parameter specifies whether to prevent databases from being mounted on this Mailbox server if there are other healthy copies of the databases on other Mailbox servers.
 It will also immediately move any mounted databases on the server to other servers if copies exist and are healthy.
 * **DatabaseCopyAutoActivationPolicy**: The DatabaseCopyAutoActivationPolicy parameter specifies the type of automatic activation available for mailbox database copies on the specified Mailbox server.
 Valid values are Blocked, IntrasiteOnly, and Unrestricted.
+* **MaximumActiveDatabases**: The MaximumActiveDatabases parameter specifies the number of databases that can be mounted on this Mailbox server.
+This parameter accepts numeric values.
+* **MaximumPreferredActiveDatabases**: The MaximumPreferredActiveDatabases parameter specifies a preferred maximum number of databases that a server should have.
+This value is different from the actual maximum, which is configured using the MaximumActiveDatabases parameter.
+The value of MaximumPreferredActiveDatabases is only honored during best copy and server selection, database and server switchovers, and when rebalancing the DAG.

 ### xExchMaintenanceMode